 Why Monero?

-I wrote a lot of words about why I think monero is awesome.RandomX 2 Year Anniversary
+I wrote a lot of words about why I think monero is awesome.RandomX 2 Year Anniversary - written ~2020

-I wrote some words about RandomX history and why PoS sucks.Please run your own node
+I wrote some words about RandomX history and why PoS sucks.Writeup of the X5 "ASIC" release

 Public nodes should be considered a last resort if you can't get your own node working.
 The entire value of a decentralized cryptocurrency is its decentralized nature.
 If you are a mobile user, you can even setup your mobile wallet to connect to your home node.
 Please, take the time to try running your own node, or perhaps just use a remote node until your daemon is synchronized.